Jake-Ab/Jake-Ab/README.md

 - 👋 Hi, I’m @Jake Abednego.
 - 👀 I’m interested in Software Engineering.
-- 🌱 I am web and mobile apps engineer.
+- 🌱 I am a web and mobile apps engineer.
 - ⚡ Fun fact: No one cares, just do your thing.

 <!---